-Apple’s warning of weak sales in China sinks U.S. stocks
+Apple warning of weak sales in China sends US stocks sinking

 In times of market stress and volatility, there are some assets that traditionally do well as investors perceive them as safer to hold.
 U.S. government bond prices, gold and high-dividend stocks like utilities all rose.

 Apple stock has slumped 38 percent since early October as investors feared a sales slowdown in China.
 The company also recently announced that it would stop disclosing how many iPhones it sold each quarter, and many investors felt that suggested the company was trying to hide signs that its sales were cooling off.
-Its stock traded at $143.92.
+Its stock fell to $143.58.

-Among big industrial companies, Caterpillar gave up 2 percent to $123.80 and Boeing sank 2.3 percent to $316.39.
+Among big industrial companies, Caterpillar gave up 3.5 percent to $121.90 and Deere lost 2.5 percent to $144.93.
 Companies that make heavy machines like construction equipment are facing less demand as China’s economy, the largest in the world after the U.S., loses strength.
 They’re also dealing with higher costs for metals as a result of import taxes.

-Bonds prices moved higher.
-The yield on the 10-year Treasury note fell to 2.64 percent from 2.66 percent late Wednesday.
+Bonds prices jumped.
+The yield on the 10-year Treasury note fell to 2.58 percent from 2.66 percent late Wednesday, a large move.

 Markets overseas held up a bit better.
-Germany’s DAX and the French CAC 40 both fell 0.7 percent, and Britain’s FTSE 100 rose 0.2 percent.
+Germany’s DAX and the French CAC 40 both fell 1.2 percent, and Britain’s FTSE 100 dipped 0.2 percent.
 In Asia, tech-related stocks suffered most.
 South Korea’s Kospi ended 0.8 percent lower and Hong Kong’s Hang Seng gave up 0.3 percent.

-Crude oil prices also rose.
-U.S. crude gained 0.7 percent to $46.88 a barrel in New York and Brent crude rose 1.3 percent to $55.63 a barrel in London.
+Oil prices were little changed.
+U.S. crude stayed at $46.52 a barrel in New York and Brent crude rose 0.4 percent to $55.13 a barrel in London.
 Oil prices have nosedived almost 40 percent since early October, and investors’ fears about falling demand in China and elsewhere were a key reason for the decline.

 Some experts believe that the market volatility could eventually lead to changes in the policies that are concerning investors.
 The Fed, for example, could slow the pace of its interest rate increases if markets continue to drop.
 And U.S. President Donald Trump could become more open to settling the trade dispute with China.